How To Fix A Noisy Air Conditioner

 How Do You Troubleshoot AC Noise?

 The best way to troubleshoot your air conditioner is to perform maintenance tasks that should help extend your system’s life anyway.
-So, follow these steps to remedy your AC banging, slamming, buzzing, squealing, or rattling noise.
+So, grab some air conditioning repair tools and follow these steps to remedy your AC banging, slamming, buzzing, squealing, or rattling noise.

 Replace Your Air Filters